Skip to content

 Key Findings

-• SPECTRA 7B outperforms the strongest VERL baseline by an average of 4.4 percentage points and by 2.4 points on OOD (MMMU-Pro).
+• SPECTRA 7B improves by an average of 4.4 percentage points over the strongest VERL baseline and by 2.4 points on OOD (MMMU-Pro).

-• TIU improves from 35.63% to 44.66%: TER increases by 11.4% (tool call success rate), and TTAC shifts from negative to positive (tool use transitions from "irrelevant" to "positively correlated" with task success).
+• TIU increased from 35.63% to 44.66%—TER improved by 11.4% (tool execution success), and TTAC shifted from negative to positive (tool use moved from "irrelevant" to "positively correlated" with success).

-• Trajectory analysis shows SPECTRA substantially increases correct Reasoning→Terminal paths (+48) and reduces recursive Tool_Call→Tool_Call loops (−103).
+• Trajectory Analysis: SPECTRA significantly increased Reasoning→Terminal correct paths (+48) and reduced Tool_Call→Tool_Call recursive loops (-103).

-• Removing any reward component on ScienceQA causes drops exceeding 5%; the full multi-objective framework is most critical for complex reasoning.
+• On ScienceQA, removing any reward component led to a >5% drop, highlighting the importance of the full multi-objective framework for complex reasoning.

 Highlights & Insights

-• The concept of "cold-start RL" is highly valuable—the model can discover tool-use strategies without supervised trajectories, substantially reducing data costs.
-The key is that the structural prior (SSMR) provides sufficient inductive bias.
+• The concept of "Cold-start RL" is highly valuable—allowing models to discover tool-use strategies without supervised trajectories, significantly reducing data costs.
+The success hinges on the structural prior (SSMR) providing sufficient inductive bias.

-• The three-dimensional decomposition of TIU (reliability–alignment–selectivity) offers a reusable framework for unsupervised agent evaluation that can be directly transferred to other tool-calling scenarios.
+• The TIU metric's three-dimensional decomposition (reliability-alignment-selectivity) provides a reusable framework for unsupervised Agent evaluation that can be migrated to other tool-calling scenarios.

-• The saturation design of the reward diversity term \(R_{div}\) is a practical technique—it encourages tool diversity while preventing reward hacking, and is more robust than simple count-based rewards.
+• The saturation design of the reward diversity term \(R_{div}\) is a practical trick—encouraging variety while preventing reward hacking, making it more robust than simple counting rewards.

 Limitations & Future Work

-• Only 4 visual tools are integrated; general-purpose tools such as code execution and search engines are absent, limiting applicability to complex tasks requiring external knowledge.
+• Only 4 visual tools were integrated; the lack of general tools like code execution or search engines limits applicability to complex tasks requiring external knowledge.

-• Training and evaluation are conducted exclusively in MCQ settings; performance on open-ended generation tasks remains unknown.
+• Training and evaluation were conducted only in MCQ scenarios; performance in open-ended generation tasks remains unknown.

-• The efficiency of cold-start learning depends on well-designed reward signals—new tasks require re-engineering of the reward function.
+• Efficiency in cold-start learning depends heavily on a well-designed reward structure—new tasks may require re-engineering the reward signals.

-• vs. T3-Agent: T3-Agent fine-tunes on automatically generated supervised trajectories (MM-Traj); SPECTRA is fully supervision-free, reducing data costs—though T3-Agent may achieve a higher ceiling given sufficient supervised data.
+• vs T3-Agent: T3-Agent uses automatically generated supervised trajectories (MM-Traj) for fine-tuning.
+SPECTRA is fully unsupervised, reducing data costs, although T3-Agent might have a higher performance ceiling with sufficient supervised data.

-• vs. Tool-R1: Tool-R1 applies RL to optimize tool calling but does not directly improve visual perception; SPECTRA anchors tool outputs to visual understanding via SSMR.
+• vs Tool-R1: Tool-R1 uses RL to optimize tool calls but does not directly improve visual perception.
+SPECTRA anchors tool outputs to visual understanding via SSMR.

-• vs. RL4VLM: RL4VLM uses environment rewards without structural priors; SPECTRA's topological constraint provides the critical inductive bias for cold-start learning.
+• vs RL4VLM: RL4VLM uses environment rewards without structural priors.
+SPECTRA's topological constraints provide the critical inductive bias needed for cold-start learning.

 Rating

-• Experimental Thoroughness: ⭐⭐⭐⭐ Covers 4 benchmarks + OOD + ablation + trajectory analysis + qualitative analysis with complete statistical testing.
+• Experimental Thoroughness: ⭐⭐⭐⭐ 4 benchmarks + OOD + Ablations + Trajectory analysis + Qualitative analysis with complete statistical testing.

-• Writing Quality: ⭐⭐⭐⭐ Motivation is clear and mathematical derivations are complete, though the dense notation requires careful reading.
+• Writing Quality: ⭐⭐⭐⭐ Clear motivation and complete formulas, though dense notation requires careful reading.

-• Value: ⭐⭐⭐⭐ Provides a practical framework for unsupervised agent training; the TIU metric can be applied independently.
+• Value: ⭐⭐⭐⭐ Provides a practical framework for unsupervised Agent training; the TIU metric is independently useful.